Medical Reviewer

 Key Points

-• Fentanyl, a potent synthetic opioid, is commonly used for managing severe pain but has become notorious for widespread illicit distribution and abuse.
+• Fentanyl, a potent synthetic opioid, is used for managing severe pain but has also become notorious for its widespread illicit distribution and abuse.

 • Fentanyl addiction and abuse are fueled by its potent impact on the central nervous system, altering neurotransmitter activity and inducing feelings of euphoria and relaxation.